Gemstones of Pakistan

+There are many types of gemstones of Pakistan.
+They can be found among the nation's three mountain ranges - the Hindu Kush, the Himalayas, and the Karakoram - in the provinces of Khyber Pakhtunkhwa, Gilgit-Baltistan, Balochistan, and the Federally Administered Tribal Areas.
+The gemstone industry in Pakistan has the city of Peshawar as its hub, and there are many companies working in it.

 Industry

 In 1979, Gemstones Corporation of Pakistan was established to develop the gemstones sector in Pakistan, however in 1997 the corporation liquidated.
 Now a number of organizations are working in this sector including All Pakistan Commercial Exporters Association of Rough & Unpolished Precious and Semi Precious Stones (APCEA) and Pakistan Gems and Jewellery Development Company (PGJDC).
-Pakistan Gems and Mineral Show is held annually in Peshawar since 1994, however it has not attracted much attention from potential international buyers.
+The Pakistan Gems and Mineral Show is held annually in Peshawar since 1994; however, it has not attracted much attention from potential international buyers.

 Gem markets

 The southern port city of Karachi was once the biggest market of facet and rough cut gems in Pakistan.
-However, after the Soviet invasion of Afghanistan, the gem market shift to Peshawar.
+However, after the Soviet invasion of Afghanistan, the gem market shifted to Peshawar.
 Peshawar became the hub of gemstones trade.
 Due to the long and porous border with Afghanistan, many gemstones from the country are now also found in Pakistan and since 1979, Peshawar is the only direct market for all gems found both in Pakistan and Afghanistan.
 Pakistan Gems and Jewellery Development Company regularly holds Gem Bazaars (exhibitions) in Quetta and Peshawar where gemstones attested by Gemstone Identification Laboratory are traded.
 In Islamabad, so far three such exhibitions have been held.
-In January 2012 exhibition, around two hundred companies from Pakistan displayed their items.
+In the January 2012 exhibition, around two hundred companies from Pakistan displayed their items.
 The third Islamabad Gem Exhibition was held in February 2013 where 80 national gem traders displayed their products.